 With that, my favorite quality of the pair is adjustable wrist closure.
 The wrist part is adjustable and you can adjust it according to your preference and it seems like this is hard to pull it off since many MMA pairs allow only a slight adjustment.
 If you have weak wrists like me, I am sure that you will really appreciate this quality.

 If you are a fighter or train seriously, well you just need to get UFC Official Fight Gloves.
 Due to the less padding, the finger department feels different so grappling also feels a bit different than other gloves.

 So if you fall into one of these categories, which I just mentioned, you need to experience this official pair and become familiar with it as much as you can.

-Price: Have a look at the price on Amazon.
+Price: Have a look at the price.

 According to my experiences and research, Hayabusa and RDX are simply ahead of all other brands.
 Also, Adidas and Title simply suck.
 You can have a look at my brand overview for more info and personal experiences.